bbaranoff/binding-down-to-gsm/docs/index.rst

    -  The UE, still camped on 2G AAA–BBB or coming from LTE, gets redirected again via LTE RRC Release → it tears down LTE and camps on 2G ARFCN 871 under MCC/MNC 001–01.
-   -  Now the UE performs a normal 2G Location Update, but the fake 2G BTS (IMSI‐catcher) replies “LAU Reject: PLMN not allowed.”
+   -  Now the UE performs a normal 2G Location Update, and the fake 2G BTS (IMSI‐catcher) replies “LAU accept” cause it is set with accept all authentication

 At this point, the UE is sitting on a 2G cell broadcasting PLMN 001–01—which is not in its allowed PLMN list—yet it does **not**